-2. A note on navigation
+A note on navigation

-Although we have described the difficulty of attempting to map our process of "fabulous disarray", we do not wish to impose upon our reader a similar experience of "not knowing" what the turn of the page will bring.
+Although we have described the difficulty of attempting to map our process of 'fabulous disarray', we do not wish to impose upon our reader a similar experience of 'not knowing' what the turn of the page will bring.
 Shortly, we will ask you to join us on our magic carpet-ride.
 Before take-off, in order to avoid any disorientation during the journey, we ask you to familiarise yourselves with our route by noting the following:

-• We will begin with the idea of literary architecture, and how it enables critical enquiry to be staged as a spatial journey.
-In this, we adopt Ellen Eve Frank's concept from her groundbreaking text, Literary Architecture: Essays Towards a Tradition, (Frank, 1983) which has been developed more recently by architect critics/practitioners including Matteo Pericoli (2017) and Marko Jobst (2016).
-Frank's framework is our route map throughout.

-- Tóth's cultural context and literary heritage require us to attend to issues of female representation and feminist critical traditions.
-In this, we encounter the enduring cross-cultural influence of Virginia Woolf and her manifesto for women writers, A Room of One's Own (Woolf, 1945).
-Woolf and her text will be our constant travelling companions. - In order to combine literary and architectural concerns with an enquiry into translation, we will refer to contemporary translation theory, drawing most particularly on the work of Susan Bassnet (2006), Lawrence Venuti (2009) and feminist translation theorist, Barbara Godard. - As the subject of our analysis is a text by a woman addressing overtly feminine/taboo experiences, the context of gendered subject positions and feminist translation practices is also relevant.
-Therefore, the feminist philosopher, Rosi Braidotti (2011), guides us to our final destination.
+- We will begin with the idea of literary architecture, and how it enables critical enquiry to be staged as a spatial journey.
+In this we adopt Ellen Eve Frank's concept from her groundbreaking text, Literary Architecture: Essays Towards a Tradition, 4 which has been developed more recently by architect critics/practitioners including Matteo Pericoli 5 and Marko Jobst.
+6 Frank's framework is our route-map throughout. - Tóth's cultural context and literary heritage require us to attend to issues of female representation and feminist critical traditions.
+In this we encounter the enduring crosscultural influence of Virginia Woolf and her manifesto for women writers, A Room of One's Own.7 Woolf and her text will be our constant travelling companions. - In order to combine literary and architectural concerns with an enquiry into translation, we will refer to contemporary translation theory, drawing most particularly on the work of Susan Bassnet, 8 Lawrence Venuti, 9 and feminist translation theorist, Barbara Godard.